Nlea/Camunda-Robotframework-Workshop/README.md

 Inspect a instance and see what information you can access.

-:tada: Congrats you have a Camunda and 2 examIple processes running
+:tada: Congrats you have a Camunda application running and inspected the two deployed example process definitions

 ## Exercise 2: Model a process and add it to your application

-:trophy: The goal of this exercise is to create a process for the Camunda application.
+:trophy: The goal of this exercise is to create a process and deploy it to your running Camunda application.

 For this exercise you need the Camunda Modeler.
 If you don't have it installed you can download it [here](https://camunda.com/download/modeler/)